ezsystems/TweetFieldTypeBundle/docs/add_a_validation.md

 # Add a validation

-We want to add the option to configure list of authors from which the tweets are allowed.
+We want to add the option to configure a list of authors whose tweets are allowed.
 To achieve this, we have to:
 - implement `validateValidatorConfiguration()` and `validate()` methods in the Type class
 - implement the FormMapper
 - add field definition edit view